-If you have an interest in Japan’s samurai culture, or in the Japanese equivalent of Mulan, or Japanese castles, or getting stuck into painting a lucky red cow that looks like this….
+If you are interested in Japan’s samurai culture, or in the Japanese equivalent of Mulan, or Japanese castles, or getting stuck into painting a lucky red cow that looks like this….

 Aizu Wakamatsu is a city in the western region of Fukushima Prefecture referred to as Aizu.
 It’s actually relatively close to Nikko, home to some of Japan’s most prized World Heritage Sites, making it a great addition to any trip to Nikko!

-Aizu Wakamatsu is an important city in Japanese history, due to the role that the region played in rebelling against the newly formed Meiji Government forces in the Boshin war.
+Aizu Wakamatsu is historically an important city for Japan, due to the region’s role in fighting until the very end against the Meiji Government forces during the Boshin war.

-The heroism and loyalty of the Aizu people to the Tokugawa shogunate meant that, when it finally fell in 1868 after one month of fighting, Aizu Wakamatsu was one of the final areas left resisting the new government.
+The heroism and loyalty of the Aizu people to the Tokugawa shogunate meant that Aizu Wakamatsu was one of the final areas left resisting the new government in 1868.

-As a tourist destination, it is well-known for Tsuruga-jo Castle and Nisshin-kan (where you can learn about samurai culture and the history of the area), Sazae-do Pagoda (a hexagonal feat of Buddhist architecture from 1796), Iimoriyama (a site that holds a dark history), as well as a number of factories where traditional products are still being made as they were in the Meiji era.
+As a tourist destination, it is well-known for Tsuruga-jo Castle and Nisshin-kan (where you can learn about samurai culture and the history of the area), Sazae-do Pagoda (a hexagonal feat of Buddhist architecture from 1796), Iimoriyama (a site with a dark history), as well as a number of areas where traditional products are being made as they were in the Meiji era.

-Tsuruga-jo castle is in a very beautiful setting of lush greenery (or pink blossoms as in the photo below), with a nearby traditional Japanese tea house Rinkaku Tea Cottage.
-Here you can have some green tea and a cake, hidden away from the outside world, looking out onto the surrounding garden.
+Tsuruga-jo castle stands in a scenic park, close to a traditional Japanese tea house Rinkaku Tea Cottage.
+Here you can enjoy green tea and cake, hidden away from the outside world, admiring the surrounding garden.

-Originally built in 1591, the castle was burned down in 1868 after the succession of the Meiji Government, as a punishment to the Aizu area, but it was rebuilt in 1965, and has now been converted into a museum.
+Originally built in 1591, the castle was burned down in 1868 after the succession of the Meiji Government, as a punishment to the Aizu area.
+It was rebuilt in 1965, and now contains a museum which displays information about local history.

-The displays have a lot of information in English, and if you contact the castle staff in advance, you are likely to be able to arrange an English–language tour of the castle, led by a bilingual volunteer guide!
+The displays have information in English, and if you contact the castle staff in advance, you can arrange an English–language tour of the castle, led by a volunteer guide!

-One of the figures whose photograph can be found among those on display in the castle is that of Yae Niijima.
+One of the figures whose photograph can be found among in the castle is Yae Niijima.

-Yae learned as much as she could from her brother and father about rifles and military science.
-During the Battle of Aizu, at the age of 23, she disguised herself as a man in order to fight the Meiji forces at Tsuruga-jo Castle.
+Yae learned from her brother and father about rifles and military science.
+During the Battle of Aizu, at the age of 23, she disguised herself as a man to fight the Meiji forces at Tsuruga-jo Castle.

-She survived the brutal battle and lived to run a school (which later became a university) with her husband, before becoming a chief nurse in the Japanese Red Cross during both the Sino-Japanese War (1894) and the Russo-Japanese War (1905).
-It is fair to say that her bravery and brilliance has made her a legend throughout Japan.
+She survived the brutal battle and lived to run a school (which later became a university) with her husband, before becoming a chief nurse in the Japanese Red Cross during the Sino-Japanese War (1894) and the Russo-Japanese War (1905).
+Her bravery and brilliance have made her a legend.

-The 2013 Japanese drama series ‘Yae no Sakura’ documents the life of Yae.
-The leading actor of this extremely popular show, Haruka Ayase, has made it a tradition for the last three years to make an appearance at Aizu-Wakamatsu’s annual samurai festival.
+The 2013 Japanese drama series ‘Yae no Sakura’ documents Yae’s life.
+The leading actor, Haruka Ayase, has made it a tradition to make an appearance at Aizu-Wakamatsu’s annual samurai festival.

 Yae has also, incidentally, been transformed into one of the official characters of Fukushima prefecture.